-We celebrated the power of civil disobedience on Wednesday May 25 2016 at the South Bay Yacht Club, 1491 Hope St., Alviso CA 95002
+We celebrated the power of civil disobedience on Wednesday May 25 2016 at the South Bay Yacht Club in Alviso.

 Members of the Peace & Justice Center pose with signs urgning President Obama to fulfill his promise to close Guatanamo Prison before he leaves office.